 How does a judge determine who gets custody – general provisions

-The factors a judge does consider to determine who gets custody are:
+The factors how does a judge determine who gets custody:

 - Child age

 - Child’s relationship and attachment to parents

 - Who spent more time with the child up to the present date

 Let’s look at the details of each factor listed above and explain how does a judge determine who gets custody based on each of them:

 The child’s age is one of the important factors in answering the question How does a judge determine who gets custody.
 When the child is young, the judge would look at how much care he or she needs and who is capable to provide this care.
 If the mother is the one who prepares food for the child, changes his diapers, baths the child, does the laundry, and places him or her to bed, she is the primary caretaker and the physical custody would likely be in her favor will to consider for this factor.

 Parents living situation.
 The house or condo where each parent lives.
 Who can provide a more comfortable environment for children who live in?
 The judge may consider if the children have their room.
 Ideally, each will have their own room.
 However, the financial situation of parents along is not a ground for reducing a custodial time with that